bakus32/utilities-connector/README.md

-# utilities-connector
+# Utilities-connector Project
-A connector providing a lot of good utility methods to build high performance application's
+Project Utilities-connector is a java library that give you access to a lot of good utility methods that help you increase your productivity.

+See LICENSE for the Project Utilities-connector license.

+For a list of all authors, see the AUTHORS file.

+For complete project information, see utilities-connector.org

+You can review our security policy via SECURITY.md